How does the tax system subsidize child care expenses?

-To qualify for the CDCTC, a single parent must be working or in school.
-For married couples, both adults must be working or attending school.
-In general, allowable expenses are capped at the earnings of the lower-earning spouse.
-Special rules allow individuals who are students or disabled to have their earned income assumed to be $667 per month ($1,334 if there is more than one qualifying child).
+Since expenses claimed for the credit cannot exceed earned income, a single parent must work to claim the credit.
+For married couples, generally both spouses must work since allowable expenses are capped at the earnings of the lower-earning spouse.
+For married couples, there is an exception to this rule if one spouse cannot work because they are disabled or a student.
+In these cases, the spouse's earned income is assumed to be $250 per month ($500 if there is more than one qualifying child).

 Employer-provided child and dependent care benefits include amounts paid directly for care, the value of care in a day care facility provided or sponsored by an employer, and, more commonly, contributions made to a dependent care flexible spending account (FSA).

-Employees can set aside up to $10,500 (half for a married individual filing separately) per year of their salary, regardless of the number of children, in an FSA to pay child care expenses.
+Employees can set aside up to $5,000 per year of their salary (regardless of the number of children) in an FSA to pay child care expenses.
+(FSAs are also available for health care expenses.)
 The money set aside in an FSA is not subject to income or payroll taxes.
 Unlike the CDCTC, though, which requires both partners in a married couple to work to claim benefits, only one parent must work to claim a benefit from an FSA.
 In 2014, 39 percent of civilian workers had access to a dependent care FSA (Bureau of Labor Statistics 2014).
 Lower earners are less likely to have access to an FSA than higher earners (Stoltzfus 2015).

 Neither the CDCTC nor the FSA are indexed for inflation.
 Thus, each year, the real (inflation-adjusted) value of benefits from the two provisions erodes.